crossclassify/xc-sdk-ios/README.md

 -   iOS 13.0 (or later)
 -   Xcode 13.3.1 (or later)
 -   Swift 5.6 (or later)
--   CocoaPods 1.10.0 (or later) or Swift Package Manager Support
+-   SwiftPM or CocoaPods 1.10.0 (or later)
 -   SwiftUI or UIKit
 -   A [CrossClassify](https://app.crossclassify.com) account
 -   A Firebase account (only for example apps)